 Investments in China.
 China is an emerging market, and as a result, investments in securities of companies organized and listed in China may be subject to liquidity constraints and significantly higher volatility, from time to time, than investments in securities of more developed markets.
 China may be subject to considerable government intervention and varying degrees of economic, political and social instability.
 These factors may result in, among other things, a greater risk of stock market, interest rate, and currency fluctuations, as well as inflation.
 Accounting, auditing and financial reporting standards in China are different from U.S. standards and, therefore, disclosure of certain material information may not be made, may be less available, or may be less reliable.
 It may also be difficult or impossible for the Fund to obtain or enforce a judgment in a Chinese court.
 In addition, periodically there may be restrictions on investments in Chinese companies.
-For example, on November 12, 2020, the President of the United States signed an Executive Order prohibiting U.S. persons from purchasing or investing in publicly-traded securities of companies identified by the U.S. Government as "Communist Chinese military companies" or in instruments that are derivative of, or are designed to provide investment exposure to, those companies.
-The universe of affected securities can change from time to time.
-As a result of an increase in the number of investors looking to sell such securities, or because of an inability to participate in an investment, the Fund may incur losses.
+For example, on November 12, 2020, the President of the United States signed an Executive Order (the "November 2020 Executive Order") prohibiting U.S. persons from purchasing or investing in publicly-traded securities of companies identified by the U.S. Government as "Communist Chinese military companies" or in instruments that are derivative of, or are designed to provide investment exposure to, those companies.
+In addition, on August 9, 2023, the President of the United States signed an Executive Order" and, together with the November 2020 Executive Order, the "Executive Orders") directing the U.S. Department of the Treasury (the "Treasury") to promulgate regulations requiring notification of, or restricting, investments in China in certain categories of national security technologies, including semiconductors and microelectronics, quantum information, and certain artificial intelligence technologies.
+On October 28, 2024, the Treasury released a final rule implementing the China-focused outbound investment program introduced by the August 2023 Exe

+The universe of securities affected by the Executive Orders and any related rules can change from time to time.
+As a result of an increase in the number of investors looking to sell such securities, or because of an inability to participate in an investment that the Adviser otherwise believes is attractive, the Fund may incur losses.
 Certain securities that are or become designated as prohibited securities may have less liquidity as a result of such designation and the market price of such prohibited securities may decline, potentially causing losses to the Fund.
 In addition, the market for securities of other Chinese-based issuers may also be negatively impacted, resulting in reduced liquidity and price declines.